Nickk888SAMP/RTSCameraController-Cinemachine/README.md

 <img src="/Preview/1.gif" width="250" height="250"><img src="/Preview/2.gif" width="250" height="250"><img src="/Preview/3.gif" width="250" height="250">

 This project is a Camera Controller for RTS style games.
-It works by adding the script to a Gameobject that is tracked by a Cinemachine Virtual Camera.
+It works by adding the script to a Gameobject and placing references for the Virtual Camera and the Target itself.
 The script controlls the Target and the Virtual Camera.

 ## Features